-- o Overall, studies have shown no significant differences between the 2 agents in the peak change in FEV1 and the number and incidence of adverse events experienced (Carl et al 2003, Gawchik et al 1999, Milgrom et al 2001, Nelson et al 1998, Nowak et al 2004, Nowak et al 2006, Qureshi et al 2005, Schreck et al 2005, Sepracor Trial 1, Sepracor Trial 2, Skoner et al 2001). - In an unpublished study, the difference in peak FEV1 was statistically significant for albuterol hydrofluoroalkanes (HFA) compared to levalbuterol HFA (p = 0.018) (Sepracor Trial 2). - Albuterol dry powder inhaler was compared to placebo dry powder inhaler in patients with asthma maintained on ICS treatment (Raphael et al 2014).
+- o In 2 studies (1 retrospective, 1 prospective), levalbuterol resulted in a significantly lower hospitalization rate compared to albuterol (Carl et al 2003, Schreck et al 2005). - o In another trial, when the 2 agents were given in the emergency department, there was no significant difference in the time to discharge (Skoner et al 2001). - Nowak et al also reported that there was no difference in the time to discharge from the emergency room with albuterol compared to levalbuterol (76 and 78.5 minutes; p = 0.74) (Nowak et al 2006). - o Overall, studies have shown no significant differences between the 2 agents in the peak change in FEV1 and the number and incidence of adverse events experienced (Carl et al 2003, Gawchik et al 1999, Milgrom et al 2001, Nelson et al 1998, Nowak et al 2004, Nowak et al 2006, Qureshi et al 2005, Schreck et al 2005, Sepracor Trial 1, Sepracor Trial 2, Skoner et al 2001). - In an unpublished study, the difference in peak FEV1 was statistically significant for albuterol hydrofluoroalkanes (HFA) compared to levalbuterol HFA (p = 0.018) (Sepracor Trial 2). - Albuterol dry powder inhaler (ProAir RespiClick) was compared to placebo dry powder inhaler in patients with asthma maintained on ICS treatment (Raphael et al 2014).
 Patients treated with albuterol dry powder inhaler had significantly improved FEV1 area under the curve compared to placebo.
 In patients with exercise-induced bronchoconstriction undergoing treadmill exercise challenge, placebo-treated patients had a greater decrease in FEV1 compared with albuterol dry powder inhaler-treated patients (Ostrom et al 2014).
-In a cumulative-dose, crossover study, albuterol dry powder inhaler was compared with albuterol HFA with similar between-group improvements in FEV1 at 30 minutes (Miller et al 2014).
-Additionally, albuterol dry power inhaler demonstrated favorable FEV1 improvement in EIA compared to placebo in a crossover study (Ostrom et al 2015).
+In a cumulative-dose, crossover study, albuterol dry powder inhaler (ProAir RespiClick) was compared with albuterol HFA with similar between-group improvements in FEV1 at 30 minutes (Miller et al 2014).
+Additionally, albuterol dry power inhaler (ProAir RespiClick) demonstrated favorable FEV1 improvement in EIA compared to placebo in a crossover study (Ostrom et al 2015).
+Approval of ProAir Digihaler was based on efficacy data from studies with ProAir RespiClick (ProAir Digihaler prescribing information 2020).